ManZzup/blog/_posts/2018-04-12-predicting-twitter-avurudukumariya-and-avurudukumara-using-tweet-analysis.md

 ![Score breakdown](/public/images/3/kumara3.png)

-While the winner has not changed, the overall Top 05 has major changes. *@rathgamaya*, *@vishiru* and *@Aruna4udara* has slided into the Top 05, replacing 3 others that are mentioned as finalists in the voter page.
+While the winner has not changed, the overall Top 05 has major changes. *@vishiru* and *@Aruna4udara* has slided into the Top 05, replacing 2 others that are mentioned as finalists in the voter page.

 > One way to explain the above statistics is that the voters are not actively expressing their support.
 But it's also obvious that an active voter, would consider at least putting a "Favourite" to a tweet that's supporting his/her contestant.